My name is Dylan R. Coyle.

 An announcer goes a step further: They are meant to paint a picture of proceedings in live time, and they must serve as a verbal conduit for the excitement, or lack thereof, of the moments unfolding in front of them.
 They are not supposed to be the moment.
 They are supposed to enhance the moments that happen naturally in the arenas of battle.

-Previously, I was the on-air host for the World of Outlaws Late Models and the play-by-play voice of the Reading Royals, a hockey team in the ECHL affiliated with the Philadelphia Flyers.
+Before then, I was the on-air host for the World of Outlaws Late Models and the play-by-play voice of the Reading Royals, a hockey team in the ECHL affiliated with the Philadelphia Flyers.
 I was also the media director of the Temple University Ice Hockey Club and the media relations assistant for the Fox School of Business at Temple University.
 I interned in broadcast/media relations for the Royals for multiple seasons.

 I graduated from Temple University in May of 2021.